Daniel Noonan: International representative rowing

 With unfinished business from Beijing, Noonan held the stoke seat in the Australian men's quad for the entire next Olympiad and led those crews to considerable success.
-With Crawshay and newcomers Jared Bidwell & Nick Hudson they rowed an incredible campaign at the 2009 World Rowing Championships in Poznan.
+With Crawshay and newcomers Jared Bidwell and Nick Hudson they rowed an incredible campaign at the 2009 World Rowing Championships in Poznan.
 After placing fourth in their heat, they fought through a repechage and semi-final to make the final in which they pulled off a stunning second place and a silver medal.
 In 2010 McRae and Morgan were again in crew contention along with Karsten Forsterling.
 A combination raced at two World Rowing Cups in Europe that year and then in Lake Karapiro at the 2010 World Rowing Championships Noonan, Crawshay, McRae and Fosterling rowed to a bronze medal.
 In 2011 Crawshay was changed-out for Chris Morgan and this combination commenced their Olympic campaign.
 At Bled 2011 in an upset, the Australian quad defeated the fancied German crew to win world championship gold.
 Following a costly mistake in the German boat the Australian crew took the lead in the last few metres of the race and won by 0.25secs.

 The world champion Australian quad remained together with seats unchanged into the 2012 London Olympics.
 At Eton Dorney they placed third in their heat but qualified through to the semi-final where they finished second behind Croatia.
 In the 2012 Olympic final they were in fourth place at each mark before coming home to take the bronze medal behind the Croatian and German boats.

 Noonan made no retirement announcement after London and continued to row at the highest national level into 2013, however ultimately the 2012 Olympics proved to be his last Australian representative appearance.